 Trading Bitcoin can follow many strategies.
-Do you use FA or TA?
+Do you use Fundamental Analysis or Technical Analysis?
 Are you a day trader, swing trader, scalper, or HODLer?
 No matter which type of trader you are, it is always good to “mind the gap”.

 The Bitcoin CME gap: What it is and how to use it

 So what is the Bitcoin CME gap?
-Let’s have a look at what the CME is to begin with.
+Let’s have a look at what Bitcoin and the CME are, to begin with.

 The CME, or Chicago Mercantile Exchange, is the world’s largest derivatives trading exchange.
 The CME traditionally offers futures or options on futures on any asset imaginable, from agricultural products, to forex, energy, commodities, and stock indexes.